openSUSE/cavil-gitea/docs/SUSE.md

 # Gitea Legal Reviews at SUSE

-This guide explains how to enable enable legal reviews with [Cavil](https://github.com/openSUSE/cavil) for your repositories on the SUSE Gitea instances https://src.opensuse.org and https://src.suse.de.
+This guide explains how to enable legal reviews with [Cavil](https://github.com/openSUSE/cavil) for your repositories on the SUSE Gitea instances https://src.opensuse.org and https://src.suse.de.

 ## Organisation